WHAT TO SEE AT NAMSANGOL HANOK VILLAGE IN SEOUL? HOW TO GET TO NAMSANGOL? IS NAMSANGOL HANOK VILLAGE WORTH IT?

 Dinner at 5:00 p.m.-10:00 p.m. / Last order at 9:00 p.m.

 We highly recommend a visit to Korea House for a unique Korean experience.

 Namsangol Hanok Village is often given a miss, particularly by foreign tourists for the more popular Bukchon Village or Insadon.
-However, a trip to Namsangol Hanok Village, with easy walking distance from Myeongdong Station will prove to be a rewarding one for its scenic surrounding and cultural heritage.
+However, a trip to Namsangol Hanok Village, within easy walking distance from Myeongdong Station will prove to be rewarding one for its scenic surroundings and cultural heritage.

-Another fantastic village in the north of Seoul, is Eunpyeong Hanok Village.
-It is located by the Bukhansan and right next to one of the most famous temple in Korea: Jingwansa
+Another fantastic village in the north of Seoul is Eunpyeong Hanok Village.
+It is located by the Bukhansan and right next to one of the most famous temples in Korea: Jingwansa

 We lived in Seoul for 3 years and loved exploring all these beautiful places in Korea.
 We wrote many posts about Korea, you can find them all here.